-&lt;sup>2 Adjustment for unexpired lease incentives such as rent-free periods, discounted rent periods and step rents.
+Adjustment for unexpired lease incentives such as rent-free periods, discounted rent periods and step rents.
 The adjustment includes the annualised cash rent that will apply at the expiry of the lease incentive.

-&lt;sup>3Companies should disclose the period over which their rent-frees expire in a footnote (or the weighted average if management's view is that this gives a clearer picture).
+Companies should disclose the period over which their rent-frees expire in a footnote (or the weighted average if management's view is that this gives a clearer picture).

-&lt;sup>4 Companies who choose to publish additional yields are encouraged to provide a reconciliation showing the specific adjustments from the EPRA NIY to this company specific yield.
+Companies who choose to publish additional yields are encouraged to provide a reconciliation showing the specific adjustments from the EPRA NIY to this company specific yield.